excessive/DOMy/_spec/specification.md

-# DOMinatrix Preliminary Specification Sheet
+# DOMy Preliminary Specification Sheet

 **All objects have the following specification:**